Cooking with a crockpot in the summer uses less energy and keeps the house cooler.

 Keep Cool without Air Conditioning

 - Use fans.
-At night they help rid the house of the heat accumulated from the daytime sun.
+At night they help rid the house of the heat of the daytime sun.

 - Use ceiling fans.
-They make people feel more comfortable - up to four degrees cooler than the actual temperature.
+They make people feel four degress cooler than the actual temperature.

 - Close shades and windows.
 During the day, that is.
 At night, open windows opposite one another for cross-ventilation.